 (For the second loveliest train ever built and evidence of how Japanese train companies grasp the concept of branding far better than their peers elsewhere in the world do, see this.)

 Between mid-2015 and early 2017, ep5 produced a public radio series entitled "Ninety Second Science".
 It was released at the rate of one episode per weekday.
 The series featured daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
 It is distributed nationally by PRX and NPR.

 Public radio – upcoming

 Currently in the prototype stage, Wow!
-I Didn't Know That! is a science news magazine both whimsical and serious that won't insult your intelligence or speak down to you.
-Intended for weekly release, Wow!
-I Didn't Know That! will run half an hour and feature short stories about what’s new and interesting in science and technology.
+I Didn't Know That! is an intellectually provocative science news magazine both whimsical and serious that won't insult your intelligence or speak down to you.
+Intended for weekly release, “Wow!
+I Didn't Know That!” will run half an hour and feature short stories about what’s new and interesting in science and technology.
 We’ll bet that you won’t have heard these stories anywhere else.
 In fact, if you take the bet and we lose, we’ll let you buy us lunch at the best restaurant in town!

-To listen to the Wow!
-I Didn't Know That! entire first episode, click the caveman.
+To listen to the “Wow!
+I Didn't Know That!” sample full episode, click the caveman.